 Statute of Limitations on Asbestos Claims

-It is important to note that the statute of limitations for personal injury is 4 years from a mesothelioma diagnosis, and 2 years after an individual has passed away from mesothelioma for wrongful death
+In Nebraska, patients should be advised that the statute of limitations for personal injury claims is 4 years from a mesothelioma diagnosis.
+Nebraskan family members of patients who passed away from mesothelioma have 2 years from the time of death to file a wrongful death claim.

 Retaining a Nebraska Lawyer

 Patients suffering from mesothelioma should seek a specialized attorney with experience in mesothelioma cases.
-An accredited mesothelioma lawyer has the knowledge and resources to successfully negotiate your settlement in the shortest amount of time.
+An accredited mesothelioma lawyer can help you navigate this complex legal field and thoroughly explain all your available options.

-If you have developed mesothelioma as a result of asbestos exposure in Nebraska, please do not hesitate to contact our Justice Support Team today.
+If you have developed mesothelioma and you worked with asbestos in Nebraska, please do not hesitate to contact our Justice Support Team today.